 The Gladstone Region is a thriving industrial base served by one of Australia’s busiest ports, the Port of Gladstone.
 With ongoing investment in unconventional gas, Gladstone’s strong industrial growth looks set to continue.
 Gladstone’s economy is also based on retail trade, metals smelting and manufacturing.

 The region’s economy has been driven by global demand for energy and food resources.
 Central Queensland produces almost 50% of the state’s electricity and its natural deep-water port in Gladstone is Queensland’s largest multi-commodity port.

-Central Queensland is home to a multi-million dollar agricultural industry that includes beef, cotton, grain and fruit production.
-This sector makes up nearly one-quarter of our state’s total exports and is part of Queensland’s A$13 billion primary industry sector, which is supported by innovative research and development and rich natural resources.
+Central Queensland is home to a multi-million-dollar agricultural industry that includes beef, cotton, grain and fruit production.
+This sector makes up nearly a quarter of our state’s total exports and is part of Queensland’s A$13 billion primary industry sector, which is supported by innovative research and development and rich natural resources.

 The region produces an unequalled range of food products counter-seasonal to the northern hemisphere.
-Rockhampton houses two large export licensed abattoirs and one of the largest livestock sales facilities in the country.
+Rockhampton houses 2 large export licensed abattoirs and one of the largest livestock sales facilities in the country.

 Mining and resources

-The Bowen Basin in Central Queensland is the nation’s largest coal reserve and has 46 operational coal mines extracting over 200 million tonnes of coal annually, representing more than 90% of Queensland’s coal production.
+The Bowen Basin in Central Queensland is the nation’s largest coal reserve and has 46 operational coal mines extracting more than 200 million tonnes of coal annually, representing more than 90% of Queensland’s coal production.

-Proximity to the Bowen, Surat and Galilee basins, with established freight and logistics infrastructure (including ports at both Gladstone and Port Alma), make Central Queensland a major hub for coal, energy and gas production.
+Proximity to the Bowen, Surat and Galilee basins and established freight and logistics infrastructure (including ports at both Gladstone and Port Alma) make Central Queensland a major hub for coal, energy and gas production.

-Gladstone is also home to a strong industry base including aluminum, chemical and cement production.
+Gladstone is also home to a strong industry base including aluminium, chemical and cement production.